Building the Budget

 Categories of Sponsored Projects

-The Federally Negotiated Rate Agreement identifies five categories of projects: Organized Research, All Programs (off-campus only) Instruction, Non-FDA (Moffett/IFSH only) FDA (Moffett/IFSH only)
+The Federally Negotiated Rate Agreement identifies five categories of projects: Organized Research, All Programs (off-campus only) Instruction, Other Sponsored Activities, Non-FDA (Moffett/IFSH only) FDA (Moffett/IFSH only)

 This includes all federally funded research activities, both basic and applied, and all development activities which is performed at facilities owned by IIT, including but not limited to the following campuses: Mies (Main), Chicago-Kent College of Law, Institute of Design, Rice Campus.
 This also includes activities related to the training of individuals in research techniques (commonly called research training) where such activities utilize the same facilities as other research and development activities.